In This Review..

 The Freedom card does not come with an annual fee.

-It also offers one of the most competitive sign-up bonuses out there: 20,000 bonus points (or $200 in cash back) when you spend $3,000 in the first three months.
+It also offers one of the most competitive sign-up bonuses out there: 20,000 bonus points when you spend $1,000 in purchases in the first 3 months.

 The VentureOne credit card from Capital one offers the users some great travel perks and a good flat rate on general purchases.
 Although it doesn’t have the highest earning rates, it is great for travel mile rewards.

 It includes a low APR that gives its cardholders 0% on all new purchases for the first year of using the card.
-When you initially sign-up for this card and spend at least $1,000 during the first three months, you can earn up to 20,000 miles which is equivalent to $200 in travel purchases.
+When you initially sign-up for this card ypu get 60,000 bonus miles once you spend $3,000 on purchases within the first 3 months from account opening.
 The card doesn’t have an annual fee, which is a pretty generous feature.

 Is the Chase Freedom Unlimited Right for You?